kualta/site/posts/monk-founder.md

 ## Duhkha
 The four sights have awakened the Buddha to the realities of human suffering and have inspired him to seek a solution.
 This was approximately 25 centuries ago.
 What happened to the personal human suffering since then?
 Has it not gone down?
-We cured so many deseases, and improved the quality of life so dramatically for so many people.
+We cured so many diseases, and improved the quality of life so dramatically for so many people.

 These days, does one have to overcome dukkha? <br>
 Does one still have the personal moral responsibility to do so? <br>